ibm-cloud-docs/dns-svcs/list-details-access-req.md

 List all access requests and get the details of an access request in your linked zone by using the UI, CLI, or API.
 {: shortdesc}

-## Listing all access requests using the UI
+## Listing all access requests in the UI
 {: #ui-list-access-req}
 {: ui}